Accident description

 Nature:Military

-Departure airport:Reykjavík-Keflavík International Airport (KEF/BIKF), Iceland
+Departure airport:Keflavík International Airport (KEF/BIKF), Iceland

-Destination airport:Stephenville Airport, NF (YJT/CYJT), Canada
+Destination airport:Stephenville Air Base, NL (YJT/CYJT), Canada

 Narrative:

-The Doiuglas Skymaster departed the U.K., flying American service personnel back home.
+The Douglas Skymaster departed the U.K., flying American service personnel back home.
 Intermediate stops were planned at Keflavík, Iceland and Stephenville, Canada.
 Last radio contact with the flight was three hours after takeoff from Keflavík, when over the North Atlantic Ocean off Greenland.
 The aircraft did not arrive at Stephenville and was declared missing.
 No trace of the plane was ever found.

 Sources: